 The Board's assessment of going concern is underpinned in Company forecasts that model severe market shocks to ensure the Company could continue to satisfy ongoing operating, liquidity and regulatory capital requirements.
-Based on their assessment, the Board has received a capital injection of £63m subsequent to the year end (see Note 22) to help satisfy ongoing regulatory capital and liquidity requirements.
-The Directors have also received a letter of support from the directors of abrdn plc to provide further financial support to the Company should it be required.
-Following receipt of the aforementioned capital injection and letter of support, the Board is satisfied that the Company will maintain sufficient resources to continue to meet its liabilities as they fall due for at least 12 months from the date of approval of the financial statements.
-Further information is available in Note 1.
+Based on their assessment, the Board is satisfied that the Company has and will maintain sufficient resources to continue to meet its liabilities as they fall due for at least 12 months from the date of approval of the financial statements.
+Further information is available in note 1.